RKKY signatures as a probe for intrinsic magnetism and AI/QAH phase discrimination in MnBi$_2$Te$_4$ films: Summary

 \section{Summary}

 We systematically investigated the RKKY interaction in MnBi$_2$Te$_4$ films.
 In the absence of external fields, several key magnetic signatures were identified.
 First, with axially arranged impurities, the RKKY spin model exhibits significantly stronger anisotropy in MnBi$_2$Te$_4$ than in nonmagnetic topological insulators, providing a clear distinguishing feature.
-Furthermore, we established three diagnostic signatures to differentiate between even-SL (AI state) and odd-SL (QAH state) films, which depend on the specific impurity configurations.
+Furthermore, we established three diagnostic signatures to differentiate between AI phase (even-SL) and QAH phase (odd-SL), which depend on the specific impurity configurations.
 The first two signatures, obtained with impurities on the same surface, are: (i) characteristic kinks in the Fermi-energy dependence of the RKKY amplitude (a single kink for even-SL vs. two for odd-SL); and (ii) distinct real-space oscillation patterns (a persistent single-period oscillation for even-SL vs. a transition to double-period oscillation for odd-SL).
 A third signature, observed with impurities on different surfaces, is the presence (odd-SL) or absence (even-SL) of spin-frustrated terms.
 All these signatures originate from the fundamental difference in band structures between even- and odd-SL films, a difference that is ultimately induced by the intrinsic magnetism.
-Finally, under off-resonant CPL, we extracted distinct magnetic responses from the spin-frustrated and collinear components, which provide signatures for topological phase transitions governed by polarization chirality and SL count.
+Finally, under off-resonant CPL, we extracted distinct magnetic responses from the spin-frustrated and collinear components, which provide film-type-dependent signatures for topological phase transitions and thereby offer additional information to distinguish between AI phase (even-SL) and QAH phase (odd-SL).

 Our work shows that measuring the RKKY interaction provides an effective alternative for characterizing band properties and phase transitions in MnBi$_{2}$Te$_{4}$ thin films, thereby offering a magnetic perspective to understand the influence of intrinsic magnetism on the surface-state band structure.
 The proposed scheme is feasible with existing techniques, such as spin-polarized scanning tunneling spectroscopy \cite{59,60}, capable of detecting magnetization curves of individual atoms \cite{60}, or electron spin resonance techniques combined with optical detection methods \cite{61}.